Coreboot

-coreboot (formerly LinuxBIOS) is an open‑source project that provides lightweight firmware to initialize hardware and then load an operating system.
+coreboot (formerly LinuxBIOS) is a free and open‑source project that provides lightweight firmware to initialize hardware and then load an operating system.
 It is designed to replace proprietary firmware (traditional BIOS or UEFI implementations) by performing the minimal tasks required to start a modern 32-bit or 64-bit operating system.

 Because coreboot performs low‑level hardware initialization, it must be ported to each supported chipset and motherboard model; consequently, availability is limited to platforms for which support has been implemented.

 One of the well‑known variants of coreboot is Libreboot, a software distribution that focuses on removing proprietary binary blobs from the firmware stack.

 History

 The coreboot project began with the goal of creating a BIOS that boots quickly and handles errors intelligently.
 It is distributed under the terms of the GNU General Public License version 2 (GPLv2).

 Main contributors include LANL, SiS, AMD, Coresystems and Linux Networx, Inc, as well as motherboard vendors MSI, Gigabyte and Tyan, which offer coreboot alongside their standard BIOS or provide specifications of the hardware interfaces for some of their motherboards.
 Google partly sponsors the coreboot project.
 CME Group, a financial public company, began supporting the coreboot project in 2009.

 Other than the first three models, all Chromebooks run coreboot.

 Code from Das U-Boot has been assimilated to enable support for processors based on the ARM instruction set.

 In June 2019, coreboot began to use the NSA software Ghidra for its reverse engineering efforts on firmware-specific problems following the release of the suite as free and open source software.